gill14/AccuPatt/README.md

 Pure python (3.10+) project utilizing Qt (PyQt 6) as the GUI layer.

-Uses poetry for dependency management.
-Create a Python 3.10 shell with Poetry, then run the application using 'poetry run python -m accupatt'
+Uses poetry for environment/dependency management.
+Using poetry, craete a Python 3.10+ virtual environment, install dependencies and run the application using 'poetry run python -m accupatt'